PSB Insights: topics

 By making scientific findings more accessible, it aims to benefit students, professionals, and the wider public while enhancing the impact of academic research.

-David W. Versailles, Insights on Micro-Foundations in Innovation Management
+David W. VERSAILLES on Micro-Foundations in Innovation Management

 Professor of Management and co-Director of the newPIC Chair David W. Versailles was the guest speaker on the XerfiCanal new media programme “Fenêtres ouvertes sur la Gestion” (An open window on Management) hosted by Jean-Philippe Denis.
 He talked about the micro-foundations approach developed in the management sciences and the contribution of Nicolai J. Foss' work to innovation management.